Barry Miller (actor)

 Barry Miller (born February 6, 1958) is an American actor.
 He won Broadway's 1985 Tony Award as Best Actor (Featured Role - Play) for his performance in Biloxi Blues.
+He was nominated for a Golden Globe Award for Best Supporting Actor in a Series, Limited Series, or Motion Picture Made for Television in 1991 for his role in Equal Justice.

 Early life

 Miller was born at Cedars of Lebanon Hospital in Los Angeles, California to Sidney Miller, an actor, director, and writer, and Iris Burton, an agent.
-His former stepmother is actress Dorothy Green.
-He attended Bancroft Junior High School, in Hollywood, and Fairfax High School.
+He attended Fairfax High School.

 Career

 In addition to Biloxi Blues, Miller acted on Broadway in Crazy He Calls Me (1992).

-He had prominent roles in Saturday Night Fever, Fame, and Peggy Sue Got Married.
+He had roles in Saturday Night Fever, Fame, and Peggy Sue Got Married.

-One of his most major film roles was playing Reuven Malter in 1981's The Chosen.
+One of his film roles was playing Reuven Malter in 1981's The Chosen.